Aarhus University By-laws

 Composition

 Subsection (2) On the recommendation of the dean, the rector determines the size and composition of the council for the coming electoral period.
-An academic council has least eight and no more than 22 members excluding the dean and excluding observers representing the technical-administrative staff.
+An academic council has at least eight and no more than 22 members excluding the dean and excluding observers representing the technical/administrative staff.

-Subsection (3) It must be ensured that academic councils have two representatives of the PhD students.
-Employed PhD students are members of academic staff, while non-employed PhD students belong to the group of students.
+Subsection (3) Each academic council must have two members who represent postdocs and assistant professors/researchers as well as two members who represent the PhD students.
+Employed PhD students are members of academic staff, while non-employed PhD students are considered students.

-Subsection (7) Representatives of the academic staff and observers from the technical-administrative staff are elected for four-year terms.
-However, employed PhD students representing the academic staff are elected for two-year terms.
+Subsection (7) Representatives of the academic staff and observers from the technical/administrative staff are elected for four-year terms.
+However, representatives for postdocs and assistant professors/researchers as well as employed PhD students who represent academic staff are elected for two-year terms.
 Student representatives are elected for one-year terms.

 Tasks